 “Is that you, Meg?” asks a young woman with a familiar faux American accent.
 My face flushes hot — I am suddenly wide awake.

 Kate Grenville observes on the Writing Centre website: “The point of view in which you first write your story might not be the most dramatic [one] for it.”
-This was the case for Paula Saunders and The Distance Home.
+And this was the case for Paula Saunders and The Distance Home.

 And having experimented with points of view in my humble short story, it’s something for me to bear in mind with my writing.
 Or should I say, it’s something for Robert to bear in mind with his writing?